 · Completed or close to completion of one year (two semesters or three-quarters) of differential and integral calculus (approved sequence) of one real variable with grades of C or better (except Marine and Nurse Corps or College Program applicants).

 NROTCU RPI is currently affiliated with Union College.
 Those student attend their normal college classes and then commute to RPI to complete their NROTC requirements.

 Students who have not been awarded a four year scholarship can still participate in NROTC through a program called the College Program.
 These midshipmen pay their own way through college while still participating in NROTC.
 College Program midshipmen who achieve a 2.5 GPA or better can be submitted for a Chief of Naval Education and Training (CNET) Controlled Scholarship.
 These scholarships range from 2 to 3 years and have all the same benefits as the four year scholarship.
-While competition for CNET Scholarships is keen, our midshipmen have had tremendous success in picking up these scholarship (100% of our qualified college program midshipmen have received CNET Scholarships).
+While competition for CNET Scholarships is rigorous, our midshipmen have had tremendous success in picking up two or three year scholarships.